- Communications automation

 And so, we reach those truly demotivating tasks that seem to fill more and more of our working lives: administrivia.
 All those little ‘I’ll just’ and ‘before I do…’ that add up to a major productivity drain for you and your business.

-‘Is it worth automating such little tasks?’ you wonder.
-Well consider this: eliminating a task that only takes 30 seconds, but which you perform ten times a day will save you six days over five years.
+Consider this: eliminating a 30-second task that you perform ten times a day will save you six days over five years.
 Take a look at this graph from xkcd:

 Every second counts